 It takes a village to raise a child, but it takes a whole eco-system to keep them safe to help them grow.

 Every child has the right to grow, learn and play safe from any form of harm.
 Each and every country has a duty, under international law, to establish a system to prevent and respond to cases of child abuse, neglect or harm.
-Guided by the Convention of the Rights of the Child, a Child Protection Eco-System goes beyond the consideration of one specific issue, such as street children, child marriage or child labour for example, to prevent and respond to these in a wider context to make sure that no child is left behind.
+Guided by the Convention of the Rights of the Child, a Child Protection Eco-System goes beyond the consideration of one specific issue to prevent and respond to these in a wider context to make sure that no child is left behind.
+To see how a Child Protection Eco-System works in the context of child labour, check out our annual report!

 What are child protection eco-systems?

-Child protection systems are “certain formal and informal structures, functions and capacities that have been assembled to prevent and respond to violence, abuse, neglect, and exploitation of children”.
-Child protection systems include all actors, from Government officials to magistrates, social workers, to teachers, medical professionals, to community child protection officers, even families, parents and children themselves.
-All individuals work together to prevent, report and respond to child protection cases at varying levels.
-Child protection systems are often complex, but it is this complexity which makes them both multidisciplinary and intersectoral, reaching more children than by focusing on one specific child protection concern.
+Child protection systems are “certain formal and informal structures, functions and capacities that have been assembled to prevent and respond to violence, abuse, neglect, and exploitation of children” (UNICEF).
+Child protection systems include all actors, from Government officials to magistrates, social workers, to teachers, medical professionals, to community child protection officers, even families, parents, and children themselves.
+All individuals must work together to prevent, report and respond to child protection cases at varying levels.

 Everyone has a role to play in supporting a strong child protection eco-system whether this be in a professional capacity or as a family member, friend, or neighbour.
 Investing in strengthening the system through establishing child protection committees, supporting social workers, or building the capacity of teachers, or police for example, and coordinating this with the efforts at national or international level, makes for a more sustainable and comprehensive approach to child protection.